Ashutosh27ind/Text-Clustering-API/README.md

 # Text-Clustering-API
 Implementation of a text clustering algorithm using Kmeans clustering in order to derive quick insights from unstructured text.
-Deployment using Dcoker and Flask API.
+Deployment using Docker and Flask API.

 ## Docker Setup
 0. Install [Docker](https://docs.docker.com/engine/installation/)